-Finally, hold a meeting where you can help your new hire set goals – both long- and short-term.
-Depending on the role, this may involve goals like finishing specific projects, establishing new client relationships, or innovating a new system to be used internally in your company.
+Once the new hire has a sense of the bigger picture, their role, their team, and resources, set aside time to help the new hire set goals – both long- and short-term.
+Depending on the role, this may involve goals like finishing specific projects, establishing new client relationships, or innovating a new system to be used internally in the company.
 Or, they may have a goal of learning a new skill.

-As you consider the goals with your new hire, create at least one goal that will give the opportunity for the new hire to experience a “quick win”–something that’s quickly achievable so that they can gain an immediate sense of momentum.
+During this process, create at least one goal that will give the new hire a “quick win” – something that’s quickly achievable so that they can gain an immediate sense of momentum.

-In any case, this extra step can help give new hires immediate purpose – and give you an additional opportunity to communicate your expectations and measures of success.
+In any case, this extra step can help give new hires immediate purpose – and give the manager an additional opportunity to communicate expectations and measures of success.

-If you throw your new hire into the deep end without sufficient tools and training, they’re going to feel frustrated and inadequate – and may make costly mistakes in the process.
-Likewise, if you simply teach your hire theory without giving them an opportunity to test their skills and receive feedback, they may learn to underperform.
+Throwing a new hire into the deep end without sufficient training can create a feeling of frustration for both them and their peers – and they may make costly mistakes in the process.
+Likewise, simply teaching a new hire theory without giving them an opportunity to test their skills and receive feedback can make for a longer learning curve.

-The best way to set up your new hires for long-term success is to create a simulated job experience for their first week, where they are able to safely test required job skills without the risk of committing errors.
-This may involve creating mock client accounts or projects, and involving other team members.
+The best way to set up new hires for long-term success is to create a simulated job experience for their first week, where they are able to safely test required job skills without the risk of committing errors.
+For example, if the new hire is onboarding into a project management role, it can be extremely valuable to create a mock client in company systems and set up a mini-version of the type of project the new hire might manage on the job.
+During that first week, they would conduct all the same meetings and complete the same sorts of tasks that they would in a real project, with their manager and peers playing the role of the client and internal company members and providing feedback after each step.
 The ultimate goal is to allow them to do all parts of their new job without negatively impacting current accounts or workflows – similar to a job simulation you may have created for the hiring process, but longer and more in-depth.

 The goal with this short-term experience is to equip and train new hires well to succeed in the long-term – giving them the feedback and testing ground they need to learn and grow quickly.